 ST. PAUL, Minn. - Just a week remains before jury selection begins in the manslaughter trial of St. Anthony Police Officer Jeronimo Yanez, and we are now learning more about some of the evidence the jury will, and will not be exposed to.

 Most notably, Ramsey County District Judge William H. Leary will allow the defense to present evidence and testimony regarding the potential presence of marijuana on the day of the shooting.
-The defense team argued that the evidence will help show that Castile lacked the ability to follow orders and was culpable in his own death, stating that they have an expert who will testify that a blood test taken after Castile’s death indicates he was “stoned” at the time of the shooting.
+The defense team argued that the evidence will help show that Castile lacked the ability to follow orders, stating that they have an expert who will testify that a blood test taken after Castile’s death indicates he was “stoned” at the time of the shooting.

 Prosecutors say they have their own expert who will testify that blood tests taken after someone has died are unreliable.
 Though judge Leary will allow the evidence, he said it should be limited to the presence of marijuana on the day of the shooting and not extend to Castile’s history of use.